githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/3-create-use-share-workflows.md

 ### Add an action to your workflow

 You can add an action to your workflow by referencing the action in your workflow file.
-Additonally, you can view the actions referenced in your GitHub Actions workflows as dependencies in the dependency graph of the repository containing your workflows.
+Additionally, you can view the actions referenced in your GitHub Actions workflows as dependencies in the dependency graph of the repository containing your workflows.

 Example repository file structure to add an action from the same repository: